-Initiative Activity Tracking ID Target End of Q2 2025 & Unit Target End of Q3 2025 & Unit End of Year Target 2025 & Unit x% Risk Impact 2025 Second Patrol - Distribution ^(e) VM-17 10,274 circuit miles 16,695 circuit miles 25,685 circuit miles <1% VM for Operational Mitigations ^(f) VM-18 3,000 trees 5,000 trees 6,500 trees TBD ^(g)

-- (a) VM-01 LiDAR is flown in late summer and early fall in the prior year to enable ground inspection's next cycle to begin in November.
-This timing then allows tree work to commence on January 1 of the following year. - (b) VM-03 FTI Program is a new pilot that began in Q2 2023 and stems from the conclusion of the Enhanced Vegetation Management (EVM) Program.
-Given the program's limited operational experience executing this program, we provide here conservative estimates for rolling, quarterly targets in 2025. - (c) VM-04 TRI Program is a new program stemming from the conclusion of the EVM Program.
-As indicated in the 2023-2025 WMP, we are still developing our inspection process.
+Initiative Activity Tracking ID Target End of Q2 2025 & Unit Target End of Q3 2025 & Unit End of Year Target 2025 & Unit x% Risk Impact 2025 Sec ond Patrol - Distribution ^(e) VM-17 10,274 circuit miles 16,695 circuit miles 25,685 circuit miles <1% VM for Operational Mitigations ^(f) VM-18 3,000 trees 5,000 trees 6,500 trees TBD ^(g) (a) (b) VM-01 LiDAR is flown in late summer a tree work to commence on January 1 o VM-03 FTI Program is a new pilot that b f the followin began in Q2 g year.
+2023 and stems from the c conclusion of the Enhanced \ /egetation Management (E VM) Program.
+Giver the program's limited operational experience executing this program, we provide here conservative estimates for rolling, quarterly targets in 2025. (c) VM-04 TRI Program is a new program stemming from the conclusion of the EVM Program.
+As indicated in the 2023-2025 WMP, we are still developing ou inspection process.
 Given our limited operational experience executing this program, we provide here conservative estimates for rolling, quarterly targets in 2025.
-For purposes of target VM-04, the term "Mitigate" is intended to refer to a tree identified from the legacy EVM Program that is either: (1) removed by the TRI program; (2) removed by another PG&E VM program and no longer present; or (3) no longer poses a threat to PG&E facilities because the facilities have been relocated. - (d) The Second Patrol Transmission target, VM-14, is fully contained in the fourth quarter of 2025 because that is when the LiDAR work takes place in the HFTD areas each year. - (e) The Distribution Routine VM HFTD targets, VM-16, and VM-17, include audit locations and associated pass rates for distribution second patrols.
-The second patrol is now managed as part of the overall Distribution Routine VM program. - (f) The VMOM Program, target VM-18, has provided conservative, estimated rolling quarterly targets for 2025 based on our current, best forecasts for this work. - (g) Estimates of the 2025 risk impact for these inspection targets are calculated using workplans that will not be finalized until late-2024.
+For purposes of target VM-04, the term "Mitigate" is intended to refer to a tree identified from the legacy EVM Program that is either: (1) removed by the TRI program; (2) removed by another PG&E VM program and no longer present; or (3) no longer poses a threat to PG&E facilities because the facilitie have been relocated. (d) (d) The Second Patrol - Transmission target, VM-14, is fully contained in the fourth quarter of 2025 because that is when the LiDAR work takes place in the HFTD areas each year. (e) (e) The Distribution Routine VM - HFTD targets, VM-16, and VM-17, include audit locations and associated pass rates for distribution second patrols.
+The second patrol is now managed as part of the overall Distribution Routine VM program. (f)) The VMOM Program, target VM-18, has provided conservative, estimated rolling quarterly targets for 2025 based on our current, best forecasts for this work. (g) Estimates of the 2025 risk impact for these inspection targets are calculated using workplans that will not be finalized until late-2024.
 Due to this timing, the risk impact for these targets are shown here as "TBD."